 This post was most recently updated on September 19th, 2021.4 min read.

 Azure DevOps pipelines have a pretty handy feature called Pipeline Caching.
 It’ll help you avoid annoyingly long NuGet package restores in your builds.
 And that makes sense – why would you restore packages again and again and again, if you’re not updating your dependencies meanwhile?
-And especially in case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.
+And especially in the case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.

 That’s where Pipeline Caching comes in.
 But when is it useful?

 Since Pipeline Caching comes with some overhead, it won’t always produce good results.
 In some cases – if restore is in fact quite quick – it might be slower than simply downloading the few packages required.